swiftlang/swift-evolution/proposals/0472-task-start-synchronously-on-caller-context.md

 In [SE-0392: Custom Actor Executors](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0392-custom-actor-executors.md) we introduced the ability to dynamically recover isolation information using the `Actor/assumeIsolated` API.
 It can be used to dynamically recover the runtime information about whether we are executing on some specific actor.

 The `assumeIsolated` shares some ideas with `Task/immediate` however it is distinctly different.
 For example, while both APIs can effectively be used to "notice we are running on the expected actor, and therefore perform some work on its context".
-However, `assumeIsolated` does _not_ create a new asynchronous context, while `Task.startSynchronously` does:
+However, `assumeIsolated` does _not_ create a new asynchronous context, while `Task.immediate` does:

 ```swift
 @MainActor